 - Purpose: To provide incentive and financial support for current Extension CD Professionals pursuing professional development activities.

 - Funding: Maximum funding award per individual is $750.
-Funds will be awarded in February and September contingent on availability of funding.
+Funds will be awarded throughout the year contingent on availability of funding.
 Only one award per individual per year is permitted.
 Preference will be given to applicants who have not received funding from the CD Professional Development Support Program in the previous two years.
 Funds must be spent within 12 months of receiving award.

-- Procedures: Submit applications to the Assistant Director by February 15 for winter awards and September 1 for fall awards using the form linked above.
+- Procedures: Submit applications to the Assistant Director using the form linked above.
 Applicants are encouraged to pursue all other available funding when appropriate (e.g., local office budget, local sponsorship, OJCEP scholarship awards, etc.).
 The Assistant Director will review applications and make final determination of scholarship award recipients and scholarship amounts.

 - CD Small Grant Funding Proposal